Biden wins U.S. presidency, calls for healing in appeal to Trump voters

 Angry pro-Trump “Stop the Steal” demonstrators gathered at state capitol buildings in Michigan, Pennsylvania and Arizona.
 Protesters in Phoenix chanted “We want audits!”
 One speaker told the crowd: “We will win in court!”

-There were isolated instances of Trump and Biden supporters confronting one another, as occurred between two groups of about 100 each in Harrisburg, Pennsylvania, but there were no immediate reports of the violence many had feared.
+There were isolated instances of Trump and Biden supporters confronting each other, as occurred between two groups of about 100 each in Harrisburg, Pennsylvania, but there were no immediate reports of the violence many had feared.
 The pro-Trump protests mostly faded as the results sank in.[L1N2HT0HZ]

-Before the election, Trump refused to commit to a peaceful transfer of power if he lost, and he falsely declared victory long before counting was complete.

 Former and present political leaders also weighed in, including congratulations from former Democratic President Barack Obama, for whom Biden served as vice president, and Republican U.S. Senator Mitt Romney.
 Trump ally Senator Lindsey Graham called on the Justice Department to investigate claims of voting irregularities.